Did You Know There’s a Sequel to the ‘Rocky Horror Picture Show’ Called ‘Shock Treatment’?

-Everyone knows about the 1975 camp sci-fi film The Rocky Horror Picture Show, thanks to its cult following; regular midnight showings; Glee’s sanitized, abbreviated 2010 recreation of it; and FOX’s uneven 2016 TV adaptation starring trans actress Laverne Cox as the bisexual alien rapist Dr. Frank N. Furter.
-But few folks realize that there’s a 1981 Rocky Horror sequel called Shock Treatment that follows Brad and Janet after their debauched sexperience from the original film.
+Everyone knows about the 1975 camp sci-fi film The Rocky Horror Picture Show, thanks to its cult following, regular midnight showings, Glee’s sanitized and abbreviated 2010 recreation of it and FOX’s uneven 2016 TV adaptation starring trans actress Laverne Cox as bisexual alien Dr. Frank N. Furter.
+But few folks realize there’s a 1981 Rocky Horror sequel called Shock Treatment that follows Brad and Janet after their debauched sexperience from the original film.

 In the Rocky Horror sequel, newlyweds Brad and Janet return to their hometown of Denton, the small town where the first film began.
-But even though Denton calls itself “The Home of Happiness,” we soon learn that the town is more or less run by Farley Flavors, a fast food magnate and media mogul who sways public opinion though TV programming.
+But even though Denton calls itself “The Home of Happiness,” we soon learn the town is more or less run by Farley Flavors, a fast food magnate and media mogul who sways public opinion though TV programming.

-Flavors has his eye on Janet and, by subjecting the newlyweds to a romantic game show called Marriage Maze — hosted by a German fop played by Australian comedian Barry Humphries, better known as his drag persona Dame Edna — Flavors has Brad carted off to a psychiatric hospital and begins styling Janet into a sensational singing star.
-But, of course, Farley’s plan comes with ulterior motives and not every Dentonite favors Farley.
+Flavors has his eye on Janet and, by subjecting the newlyweds to a romantic game show called Marriage Maze hosted by a German fop named Bert Schnick (Australian comedian Barry Humphries, better known for his drag persona Dame Edna), Flavors has Brad carted off to a psychiatric hospital and begins styling Janet into a sensational singing star.
+Of course, Farley’s plan comes with ulterior motives, and not every Dentonite favors Farley.

 Although the film’s creator said “It’s not a sequel, it’s not a prequel, it’s an equal,” it’s largely considered a follow-up to Rocky Horror, particularly because it follows the couple from the first film and was derived from a script originally intended as a direct sequel.